ToolifyHub.tools

 ASCII: Turning Numbers into Words

 How does a computer know that the number 65 is actually the letter "A"?
 This is where ASCII (American Standard Code for Information Interchange) comes in.
-It's a map that assigns every character on your keyboard a specific number.
+It is a map that assigns every character on your keyboard a specific number.

 Using our binary converter online free, you can type any word and see the exact binary string your computer generates to store that text.
 It's a fascinating way to visualize how data is encoded.